DJFPaul/grandMA2-Chataigne-Module/README.md

 # A [Chataigne](https://github.com/benkuper/Chataigne) Module for interfacing with grandMA2
----

-### Pre-Release repository as placeholder for linking and starting documentation.
-#### Expect initial first module release in February.

----
-### ⚠️ Below documentation is currently active work in progress.  ⚠️
----

-This module mimics a [Web Remote](https://help.malighting.com/grandMA2/en/help/key_remote_control_web_remote.html) to interface with grandMA2.
+Using the [Web Remote](https://help.malighting.com/grandMA2/en/help/key_remote_control_web_remote.html) API to interface with grandMA2.

 ## Features